ideal-postcodes/uk-clear-addressing/README.md

 // Pass in your address fragments

 var address = new AddressModel({
-	postcode: "OX14 4PG",
+	postcode: "WS11 5SB",
-	post_town: "ABINGDON",
+	post_town: "CANNOCK",
-	dependant_locality: "", //Left in some blank parameters for illustrative purposes
+	dependant_locality: "",
 	double_dependant_locality: "",
-	thoroughfare: "ACACIA AVENUE",
+	thoroughfare: "PYE GREEN ROAD",
-	building_number: "1",
+	building_number: "",
-	building_name: "",
+	building_name: "FLOWER HOUSE 189A",
 	sub_building_name: "",
-	dependant_thoroughfare: ""
+	dependant_thoroughfare: "",
+	organisation_name: "S D ALCOTT FLORISTS",
 });

 console.log(address.formattedAddress());

+// Lo and behold...
+//  {
+//		postcode: 'WS11 5SB',
+//  	post_town: 'CANNOCK',
+//  	line_1: 'S D Alcott Florists',
+//	  line_2: 'Flower House',
+//  	line_3: '189a Pye Green Road'
+//	}
 //
-//
-//
-//
-//
-//
-//
-//

 ```
 ## Parameters

 Below is a list of address fragments.
-For the address to be properly formatted, you need to pass in all the address fragments available to you
+For the address to be properly formatted, you need to pass in all the address fragments available to you.

 _Premises Elements_